DocNow/twarc/README.md

 -----------

-If you pass the --scrape option to twarc it will use [search.twitter.com](http://search.twitter.com) to discover tweet ids, and then using the Twitter REST API to fetch the JSON.
+If you pass the --scrape option to twarc it will use [search.twitter.com](http://search.twitter.com) to discover tweet ids, and then use the Twitter REST API to fetch the JSON for each tweet.

 The [Twitter Search](http://search.twitter.com) webapp [now supports](http://blog.twitter.com/2013/02/now-showing-older-tweets-in-search.html)
 drilling backwards in time, past the week cutoff of the REST API.
 Since individual tweets are still retrieved with the REST API, rate limits apply--